craigbarnes/dte/docs/dterc.md

 :   Cursor display column

 `%X`
-:   Cursor column as characters.
-If it differs from cursor display
+:   Cursor column as characters (if this differs from cursor display
-    column then both are shown (e.g. `2-9`)
+    column then both are shown, as e.g. `2-9`)

 `%p`
 :   Position in percentage